nowsun/GameVision/README.md

 * Xarlor
 * FreeStrike

 The new 2.x releases on GitHub is the evolution of the product bringing new features and support for modern hardware.
-The first project I plan to do with the updated version will be FreeStrike 2.

 ## Features
 * Made using the latest version of Delphi